pauIbanez/Dummy_GO_API/readme.md

 ## What I learned

 First contact with the GO languge, discovered endpoint routing, data structs request reading and response writting with simple error handling.

+## How to run

+This API needs an env variable called `ADMIN_PASSWORD`, to run this server with this varialbe run the following command:
+`ADMIN_PASSWORD=secret go run src/server.go`

+PD: This server listens to port `8081`